Live Chat Software by Kayako

-Each fall, the Financial Planning and Budgeting Office conducts the Capital Budget Request project.
+Each fall, the Financial Planning and Budgeting Office conducts the capital budget request project.
 As part of that project, “Computer/Technical Enhancement” requests are considered.
-However, unlike other Capital Budget Request categories, “Computer/Technical Enhancement” requests require a collaborative process between Academic Affairs and IT.
+However, unlike other capital budget request categories, “Computer/Technical Enhancement” requests require a collaborative process between Academic Affairs and IT.
 As a result, the process for these requests has created some confusion and, in some instances, duplication of requests.
 The following information is provided in the hopes of clarifying the process and the logic behind that process.
 In accordance with the procedures established by the Financial Planning and Budgeting Office, there are three basic categories for IT Systems and Equipment:

-- Desktop Computers and Shared Printers (under the Four-Year Replacement Plan).
-Please note: This is not a part of the department Capital Budget Request process and is, therefore, handled strictly through IT by means of the procedure explained below.
+- Desktop computers and shared printers (under the four-year replacement plan).
+Please note: This is not a part of the department capital budget request process and is therefore handled strictly through IT by means of the procedure explained below.

-- Major IT Systems and Equipment (Academic Affairs/IT Capital Budget request).
+- Major IT systems and equipment (Academic Affairs/IT capital budget request).

-- Minor IT Systems and Equipment (departmental Operating Budget request).
+- Minor IT systems and equipment (departmental operating budget request).

-Each fall, the Computer Depot Manager will contact department chairs or program directors in areas identified for equipment replacement under the Four-Year Replacement Plan (see Spring IT newsletter for list).
+Each fall, the Director of User Services (or a designate) will contact department chairs or program directors in areas identified for equipment replacement under the four-year replacement plan.
 To begin the process, current equipment will be identified and inventoried and a needs assessment will be conducted.
-The needs assessment will include consideration of increases or reductions in staff, technology requirements of individual faculty and staff, platform migrations (MAC to PC or vice versa), and changes in configuration; e.g., desktop to laptop, etc. Unless otherwise approved, each unit identified for replacement will be replaced with a corresponding standard configuration unit.
+The needs assessment will include consideration of increases or reductions in staff, technology requirements of individual faculty and staff, platform migrations (Mac to PC or vice versa), and changes in configuration; e.g., desktop to laptop, etc. Unless otherwise approved, each unit identified for replacement will be replaced with a corresponding standard configuration unit.
 Incoming tenure-track faculty, prior to arrival, will be given a choice between a desktop unit or a laptop unit, but not both.
-Docking stations are not included as part of IT’s Four-Year Replacement Plan budget and, therefore, will require purchase and funding from department operating budget funds.
-Computer units may not be purchased with start-up funds unless prior special approval has been granted from the Dean of the Faculty’s Office.
+Docking stations are now included as part of IT’s four-year replacement plan budget and therefore will no longer require purchase and funding from department operating budget funds.
+Computers may not be purchased with startup funds unless prior special approval has been granted from the Dean of the Faculty’s Office.